davidmarkclements/v8-perf/readme.md

 *NOTE: benchmark for this has been updated removed functional with state from object-iteration.js - it's not fast in 0.10, 4, 6, 8 or node-v8, and no one really does that - removed to avoid confusion - added Object.values instead - section is written to that benchmark, will update graph when we redo for V8 6.0*

-Grabbing all an objects values and doing something with them is a common task and there are many ways to approach this.
+Grabbing all of an objects values (properties?) and doing something with them is a common task and there are many ways to approach this.
 Let's find out which is fastest across our V8 (and Node) versions.

 This benchmark measures four cases for all V8 versions benched: